 Cinque Terre (five towns) is a group of five fishing villages spread along the Ligurian Riviera in the north-western part of Italy.
-Overlooked by mountains, the landscape of Cinque Terre contains a 20 km long rocky coastline with cliffs and small beaches.
+Overlooked by mountains, the landscape contains a 20 km long rocky coastline with cliffs and small beaches.
 The five villages, Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare, were recognised as a UNESCO World Heritage site in 1997 and are part of a National Park and Natural Protected Marine Area (Vegnuti, 2020).
 The area is known for its local character and heritage which include architecture, beaches, mountains, ancient footpaths, and food and wine.
-Known as a gastronomic paradise and for its culinary heritage, the area attracts 2.5 million tourists every year (The Local, 2019).
+Known for its culinary heritage, the area attracts 2.5 million tourists every year (The Local, 2019).
 With ancient recipes passed down from generation to generation, the local cuisine remains unchanged and reflects a blend of mountain, rural and fishing traditions (Vegnuti, 2020).
-A large number of tourists visit Cinque Terre to experience its culinary heritage and cooking classes have emerged as a major component of the region's culinary tourism product.
+A large number of tourists visit Cinque Terre to experience its culinary heritage, and cooking classes have emerged as a major component of the region's culinary tourism product.
 The six cooking schools in the area not only teach visitors how to prepare a dish but the whole lifestyle that lies behind it.

-The six cooking schools analysed in this study were: two in La Spezia, two in Manarola (Cinque Terre), one in Monterosso al Mare (Cinque Terre), and one in Levanto.
-In La Spezia, the two cooking schools are "Antica Hostaria Secondini" and "Osteria della Corte", which not only hold cooking classes but are full-time restaurants too.
-Antica Hostaria Secondini is on the hills and serves more home style dishes, focusing on pasta- (and pesto-) making.
+The six cooking schools analysed in this study were: two in La Spezia, two in Manarola (Cinque Terre), one in Monterosso al Mare (Cinque Terre) and one in Levanto.

+In La Spezia, the two cooking schools are 'Antica Hostaria Secondini' and 'Osteria della Corte', which not only hold cooking classes but are full-time restaurants too.
+Antica Hostaria Secondini is on the hills and serves more home-style dishes, focusing on pasta- (and pesto-) making.
 Osteria della Corte is in the city centre and offers a more polished cuisine, and teach visitors how to cook fish as well as some local dishes.
-Customers are offered a visit to the local farmer's market and help with shopping for the cooking lessons...
-The two cooking classes in Manarola are "A Casa" and "Nessun Dorma".Both these schools mainly teach people how to make homemade pesto.
-In Monterosso, there is "Cinque Terre Cooking School, part of "Il Ciliegio" restaurant, which is located in the hills behind the village.
-Here they teach some of the most famous recipes of the area, mainly pesto and fish-based recipes.
-Finally, there is the "Pesto Course in Levanto", which offers classes in pesto-making.

-As discussed earlier, these cooking schools help tourists enjoy authentic experiences by teaching how to make local cuisines and facilitating close interaction with local people and culture.
-While there have been many studies related to food and culinary tourism, the extant literature on cooking classes is relatively limited, especially that related to the experiential aspects of participation in cooking classes in the European context.
+Customers are offered a visit to the local farmer's market to shop for the cooking lessons. ...
+The two cooking classes in Manarola are 'A Casa' and 'Nessun Dorma'.
+Both these schools mainly teach people how to make homemade pesto.
+In Monterosso, there is 'Cinque Terre Cooking School, part of 'll Ciliegio' restaurant.
+Here, they teach some of the most famous recipes of the area, mainly pesto and fish-based recipes.
+Finally, there is the 'Pesto Course in Levanto', which offers classes in pesto making.
+As discussed earlier, these cooking schools help tourists enjoy authentic experiences by teaching them how to make local cuisines and facilitating close interaction with local people and culture.
 The following section describes the research methods employed.